kruize/autotune/design/KruizePromQL.md

 - `listRecommendations` (GET): API for listing recommendations.
 - `listExperiments` (GET): API for listing experiments.
 - `updateResults` (POST): API for updating experiment results.
+- `updateRecommendations` (POST): API for updating recommendations for an experiment.

 ## Time taken for KruizeAPI metrics